 4. Repair your windows registry

-One of the reasons why you face the qbcfmonitorservice Not Running issue is that some errors related to the QBCFMonitorService.exe file creeps into the Windows registry.
+One of the reasons why you face the qbcfmonitorservice not running on server issue is that some errors related to the QBCFMonitorService.exe file creeps into the Windows registry.
 In this case, you will need to repair the registry by following the steps below-

 - Take a back up of the Windows registry.